There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - How close should I build to a tree?

-- We live in San Antonio, Texas and have a magnolia tree that was planted in 1952, which is now approximately 12" in diameter and 40' tall.
-The last three drought years have damaged the tree such that only a few lower branches have leaves.
-Can this tree be saved or is it more cost effective to remove it?
+- We have a 1952-planted magnolia tree in San Antonio, about 12" in diameter and 40' tall.
+The last three drought years have left only a few lower branches with leaves.
+Can the tree be saved, or is it more cost-effective to remove it?

 - I planted a Georgia peach tree about three years ago and the leaves look like they are blistered.

-- We have been in our home for 24 years and for the first time, we are getting sap all over our backyard, deck, cars, etc..
-The deck is turning black.
-We have a Maple tree in the front yard and four Oak trees in the back yard.
-Is it really sap?
-How do we treat?
+- For the first time in 24 years, we're getting sap all over our backyard, deck, and cars, with the deck turning black.
+We have a Maple tree in the front and four Oak trees in the back.
+Is this sap, and how do we treat it?

 - Ants have excavated a huge cavity in my 30-year-old maple tree.
 What can I do about it?

-- There is a web-type coating on the limbs of one of our Valley Oak trees.
-It looks like a sleeve of webbing, thin and solid, starting at the trunk and going up several limbs.
-We have four trees spread out, and only one has this issue.
-It has been there for about two weeks and is starting to get less.
-What might it be, and is it bad for the tree?
+- One of our Valley Oak trees has a web-like coating on its limbs, starting at the trunk and going up several branches.
+It has been there for about two weeks and is starting to lessen.
+What could it be, and is it harmful to the tree?

-- I have a large plum tree in our garden.
-A major branch (about a third of the whole tree) loaded with plums has torn two-thirds of the way down and is now resting on the ground.
-What is the best course of action?
-Is there anything I can do to save the unripe plums?
+- I have a large plum tree with a major branch, loaded with plums, torn two-thirds of the way down and resting on the ground.
+What’s the best course of action, and is there anything I can do to save the unripe plums?

 - Can many years of accumulation of black oil sunflower seed hulls under a bird feeder hung on an old maple tree cause the top of the tree and some lower branches to die?